concur/react-interop/README.md

 window.StockTicker = exported;
 ```

-## Consuming Exported Components as Static Markup
+## Consuming Exported Components as HTML (Static Markup)

-Exported components integrate into legacy or third-party applications using vanilla JavaScript.
+Exported components integrate into legacy or third-party applications using vanilla JavaScript to get the HTML of the rendered components.

 ``` html
 <script src="stockticker.js"></script>